rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 1. check
 2. lint

-Check read the JavaScript (or TypeScript) file and makes server it makes sense from the compilation point of view.
+Check reads the JavaScript (or TypeScript) file and makes sure it makes sense from the compilation point of view.
 The lint command goes a step further.
 It checks to see if best practices have been followed.
-Lint is completely optional but check needs to pass before Deno will attempt to run our program.
+Lint is completely optional but check needs to pass before Deno will attempt to run or compile the program.

 ~~~shell
 deno check webserver_v1.js
 deno lint webserver_v1.js
 ~~~

-If all went well in both cases you should see a line indicating it checked the file.
-If there are complaints you'll see those too.
+If all went well in both cases you would see a line indicating it checked the file.
+If there are complaints you'll see lines describing errors.

-Deno can run in interactive mode.
-To test our program we'll initially run it.
+Deno can run our JavaScript and TypeScript files.
+To test our program try the following.

 ~~~shell
 deno run webserver_v1.js